Louise Laird Counselling

 No one knows you like you do.

 I believe that real change begins when you feel truly heard, understood, and accepted - just as you are.
-That’s the heart of person-centred counselling.
+This is at the heart of what I offer my clients.

 In our work together, I won’t tell you what to do or offer quick fixes.
 Instead, I’ll create a safe, supportive space where you can slow down, breathe, and begin to explore what’s really going on for you - at your pace, in your way.
 You lead the way, and I walk beside you with empathy, honesty, and care.